Evolutionary Games on Infinite Strategy Sets: Convergence to Nash Equilibria via Dissipativity

 which is a contradiction.
 Hence, it must be the case that $\rho(s') = \sup_{s\in\supp(\mu)}\rho(s) = \left<\rho,\mu\right>$ for all $s'\in\supp(\mu)$.
 Therefore, $\rho(s') = \left<\rho,\mu\right> \ge \left<\rho,\nu\right>$ for all $\nu\in\P(S)$ and all $s'\in\supp(\mu)$, and in particular, we find that $\rho(s') \ge \left<\rho,\delta_s\right> = \rho(s)$ for all $s\in S$ and all $s'\in\supp(\mu)$.
 This concludes the proof. \end{proofE} }{}

 Although a population state being at a rest point ensures that the population's distribution of strategies remains constant for all time, the definition of rest point does not itself come equipped with an adequate notion of stability.
 For this, we turn to the classical definitions of Lyapunov stability and attraction.
 Since ultimately we are interested in convergence of a game's dynamics to \emph{some} Nash equilibrium, we deal with such definitions in the sense of sets.
 We present the definitions for general Banach spaces with topologies on them that may not be induced by the space's norm.
-This level of abstraction will be needed for our extension of dissipativity theory to the case of dynamic payoff models, {as we do in \iftoggle{longform}{\autoref{sec: dynamic_payoff}}{our online technical report \citet{anderson2025dissipativity-long}}.}
+This level of abstraction is particularly useful for extending our dissipativity theory to the case of dynamic payoff models, {as we do in \iftoggle{longform}{\autoref{sec: dynamic_payoff}}{our online technical report \citet{anderson2025dissipativity-long}}.}

 \begin{definition} Consider a Banach space $X$ and a topology $\tau$ on $X$.
 Let $Y\subseteq X$ and let $v \colon Y \to X$.
 A $\tau$-compact set $P\subseteq Y$ is \emph{$\tau$-Lyapunov stable under $v$} if, for all relatively $\tau$-open sets $Q\subseteq Y$ containing $P$, there exists a relatively $\tau$-open set $R\subseteq Y$ containing $P$ such that every solution $x\colon [0,\infty) \to Y$ to the differential equation $\dot{x}(t) = v(x(t))$ with $x(0) = x_0 \in Y$ satisfies $x(t) \in Q$ for all $t\in[0,\infty)$ whenever $x(0) \in R$. \end{definition}